Chocolate for breakfast? Yes and please! These easy chocolate pancakes are thick, fluffy and fudgy all at once – a total chocolate lover’s dream.

 - Transfer to plate and cover the stack with a clean tea towel while you cook the rest.

-- Serve your pancakes with maple, caramel or chocolate syrup and fresh berries.
+- Serve your cooked pancakes with whipped cream and maple, caramel or chocolate syrup and some fresh berries.

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).